Effects of Defects in Superconducting Phase of Twisted Bilayer Graphene: Abstract

 \section{Abstract}

-In this work we study the effect of defects in the superconducting phases of the twisted bilayer graphene (TBG) by analysing bound states induced by the defects.
-We employ a low energy effective theory proposed by Ref.\cite{Bistritzer_2011}, use a non-magnetic impurity potential to mimic defects and consider different superconducting pairing symmetries, including $s$-wave, $(d+id)$-wave and $(p+ip)$-wave pairing.
-We calculate the local density of state (DOS) and find that for different kind of pairing symmetries the number and property of bound states induced by defects are different.
-These results can in principle be detected in scanning tunnelling microscopy (STM) experiments, and therefore the pairing symmetry may be determined.
-Finally we consider the multi-impurity effect and compute phase diagrams in terms of effective gap and the strength and density of impurities.
-We find that in $(p+ip)$-wave and $(d+id)$-wave phases superconductivity will be destroyed by impurities with strong strength or concentration.
+In this work the effects of defects in the superconducting phases of the twisted bilayer graphene (TBG) are investigated.
+A well-accepted low energy effective model and a non-magnetic impurity potential to mimic defects are employed.
+Different superconducting pairing symmetries, including $s$-wave, $(d+id)$-wave and $(p+ip)$-wave pairing, are considered.
+In single impurity case, the local density of states (DOS) are calculated for the pairing symmetries above.
+For different pairing symmetries the number and property of bound states induced by defects are different.
+In multi-impurity case, the phase diagrams are calculated in terms of effective gap and the strength and density of impurities.
+In unconventional superconducting phases, namely $(p+ip)$-wave and $(d+id)$-wave phases, superconductivity will be destroyed by impurities with strong strength or concentration.
+These results can in principle be detected in scanning tunnelling microscopy (STM) experiments, and therefore the pairing symmetry, at least whether the superconductivity is conventional or unconventional, may be determined.